 With headquarters in Sacramento, California, Pacific Ethanol is a producer of low-carbon renewable fuels with a focus on the western part of the US.
 In 2015, Pacific Ethanol expanded to the midwestern US by adding four additional plants.

 Through its nine facilities, Pacific Ethanol’s plants have a combined production capacity of 605 million gallons per year and can produce over three million tonnes of ethanol co-products annually, including wet and dry distillers grains, wet and dry corn gluten feed, condensed distillers solubles, corn gluten meal, corn germ, corn oil and distillers yeast.

 6. Renewable Energy Group (NASDAQ:REGI)

 Market cap: US$1.01 billion; current share price: US$25.83

-The largest biodiesel producer in the US, Renewable Energy Group provides lower-carbon-intensity products and services and has a diverse portfolio.
+The largest biodiesel producer in the US, Renewable Energy Group is a provider of lower-carbon-intensity products and services and has a diverse portfolio.
 The company is also an international producer of biomass-based diesel and a developer of renewable chemicals.
-In short, Renewable Energy Group has a diverse portfolio.

 7. REX American Resources (NYSE:REX)

 Market cap: US$426.18 million; current share price: US$68.91

 Closing out our US biofuel stocks list is Rex American Resources, a company that has interests in six ethanol production facilities.
-Through those facilities, nearly 702 million gallons of ethanol were shipped over the 12 month period ended on April 30, 2019.
+Through those facilities, 660 million gallons of ethanol were shipped over the 12-month period ended on January 31, 2020.

 The company’s investment interests include One Earth Energy, NuGen Energy and Big River Resources.